-13 Nixon also said about Burns, "I respect his independence.
+&lt;sup>13 Nixon also said about Burns, "I respect his independence.
 However, I hope that independently he will conclude that my views are the ones that should be followed' (Wells 1994 page 42)

-The second half of the 1970s involved high and rising inflation that stemmed from easy monetary policy and the failure of the Burns-led Fed, and various failed schemes by the Carter Administration to corral inflation based on misperceptions about the sources of inflation.
-Inflationary expectations became embedded in financial and economic behavior.
-This culminated in a loss of global confidence in the US dollar and a currency crisis in late 1978.
 As inflation rose, the Fed and the Carter Administration did not want to tighten monetary policy because the costs of reducing inflation were perceived to be too high (Burns 1978).
 Congress pushed for lower unemployment and enacted the Full Employment Act of 1978 that amended the Employment Act of 1946, mandating the goals of 4% unemployment with inflation not over 4%.
 It also instructed the government to take reasonable means to balance the budget and achieve a balance in trade.
 The Congressional debate was driven largely by the frameworks provided by activist Keynesianism and the Phillips Curve, without regard to the monetary sources of inflation.
 This legislation had little immediate impact on monetary or fiscal policies during the remainder of the 1970s.